License Renewal Requirements FAQ -

-Is continuing education (CE) required for license renewal in North Dakota?
+Is CE required for license renewal in North Dakota?

-Yes, all individuals renewing a nursing license must complete 12 contact hours of CE obtained within the preceding 2 years.
+Yes, all individuals renewing a nursing license must complete 12 contact hours of CE obtained within the preceding two (2) years.

-- An applicant that obtained initial licensure through examination will not need to complete any contact hours of approved continuing education before that first renewal of nursing license.
+- An applicant that obtained initial licensure through examination will not need to complete additional contact hours of approved CE before first renewal of a nursing license.
 The requirements have been met through the academic coursework.

-- An APRN with Prescriptive Authority must complete fifteen (15) contact hours of education during the previous two (2) years in pharmacotherapy related to the scope of practice.
-These contact hours may fulfill the registered nurse renewal continuing education requirement.
+- An APRN with Prescriptive Authority must complete 15 contact hours of education during the previous two (2) years in pharmacotherapy related to the scope of practice.
+The pharmacotherapy CE must be itemized on the certificate of completion.
+These contact hours fulfill the registered nurse renewal CE requirement.

-Am I required to obtain continuing education in specific areas?
+Am I required to obtain CE in specific areas?

-What is the time frame for getting my continuing education?
+What is the time frame for getting my CE?

-The continuing education is to be completed within the 2 years prior to the expiration date on the license.
+The CE is to be completed within the 2 years prior to the expiration date on the license.

 I completed 40 contact hours last licensure period and only needed 12.
 Does that mean that I can use the other 28 hours for this licensure period?

-No!
-Contact hours do not carry over from one license renewal period to another.
-You must complete at least 12 contact hours of approved CE in each license renewal period in order to renew a license to practice nursing in North Dakota.
+No. Contact hours do not carry over from one license renewal period to another.
+You must complete at least 12 contact hours of approved CE in each two (2) year license renewal period to renew a license to practice nursing in North Dakota.

 What if I am unable to complete the required contact hours needed for renewal.
 Can I get an extension?

-No, the Board does not issue extensions - the continuing education must be met before renewal.
+No, the Board does not issue extensions - the CE requirement must be met before renewal.
 Failure to meet the CE requirement may result in disciplinary action and penalty fees.

 I am currently maintaining my certification in another health care profession.
-Can I use the continuing education to fulfill my license renewal requirements for contact hours?
+Can I use the CE to fulfill my license renewal requirements for contact hours?

 The North Dakota Board of Nursing will accept, at face value, the number of hours awarded for an educational activity that has been approved for CE, provided it was approved by one of the following: